Middle-Aged Men Need More Friends

 Men and friendship.
 By middle age, many have too little of it.
 And it’s a threat to men’s health.

 Men can be funny about friendship.
 They have friends, buddies, from high school or college or later.
 But by middle age, if you really look at those friendships, a lot of them are sort of on the shelf.
-Work and family take a lot of time. nd guys can drift into a wider social isolation.
-And that can have health consequences down the line.
+Work and family take a lot of time and guys can drift into a wider social isolation.
+That can have health consequences down the line.
 The U.S. surgeon general says isolation is a bigger American health problem than cancer or heart disease.
 This hour On Point, what’s up with men and friends? — Tom Ashbrook

 Guests